Skip to Content

 Many of the sites are waterfront, so you can bring your human-powered vessel of choice and slip straight from your tent and onto the water within minutes.

-All of the campsites include a picnic table and fire pit, and while you won’t find electric or water hookups, there are water faucets for drinking located strategically throughout the campground.
+All campsites include a picnic table and fire pit, and while you won’t find electric or water hookups, there are drinking water faucets located strategically throughout the campground.

 Each campground loop has its own bathhouse with toilets and hot showers, which will set you back $.50 for 4 minutes.